iov-one/iov-core/packages/iov-bns/PROTOBUF.md

 There is often a bit of adjusting to adapt the json to the internal object format, but it should be straight-forward.

-Note, you will also have to compile and install this script as a bech32 helper (until we add native support for this in iov-core): https://github.com/nym-zone/bech32
+Note, you will also have to compile and install this script as a bech32 helper to generate the addresses: https://github.com/nym-zone/bech32